HoloMoto/VBeing_Research/README_WEB.md

-# Gemini Voice Interface - Web GUI
+# Pneuma - Web GUI

-This is a web-based graphical user interface for the Gemini Voice Interaction System.
-It allows you to interact with Gemini through a browser interface, with support for text and speech input, and audio playback.
+This is a web-based graphical user interface for Pneuma (Personal Nurturing Entity for User Maid Assistance).
+It allows you to interact with Pneuma through a browser interface, with support for text and speech input, and audio playback.

 ## Features